chetangoel01/RAG-Tutor-Erica/README.md

 An AI-powered tutor for the Introduction to AI course, built with GraphRAG (Graph-based Retrieval Augmented Generation).

+## Student Questions (M4 Deliverable)

+Example outputs from Erica for three student questions can be found in the `student_questions/` folder:
+- **Q1**: "What is attention in transformers and can you provide a python example of how it is used ?"
+- **Q2**: "What is CLIP and how it is used in computer vision applications?"
+- **Q3**: "Can you explain the variational lower bound and how it relates to Jensen's inequality?"

+These PDFs demonstrate Erica's ability to provide comprehensive, well-structured answers using the knowledge graph.
+See the [Reproducing Student Questions Results](#reproducing-student-questions-results) section for instructions on how to reproduce these results.

 ## Project Structure

 ```